ppy/osu-wiki/news/2024/2024-07-12-osu-catch-world-cup-2024-concludes.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__user-0x84f" href="https://osu.ppy.sh/users/7944724">0x84f</a></p>

-You took over as captain for the USA in 2019 (with the exception of 2020 with [rostld](https://osu.ppy.sh/users/4365562) leading).
+Secre, you took over as captain for the USA in 2019 (with the exception of 2020 with [rostld](https://osu.ppy.sh/users/4365562) leading).
 Since then your team has amassed an impressive run of 3 straight podium performances ('21–'24) leading up to your win this year.
 Considering this experience, what traits do you think any successful captain must have?

+<a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/2306637" style="background-image: url('/wiki/shared/news/2024-07-12-osu-catch-world-cup-2024-concludes/avatar-Secre.jpg')"></a>

+<p class="news-chat-quote__username"><a class="news-chat-quote__user-secre" href="https://osu.ppy.sh/users/2306637">Secre</a></p>

+I think the most important traits for any successful captain to have is being able to be both a rock for the team and being able to have full trust in your teamates' abilities.
+Being able to play almost anything goes a long way in building your team's trust.

+On the other hand, being able to recognize when your teamates are performing well and letting them take over the reigns will elevate your team even further.
+Reinforcing your belief in your teammates is the most important thing you can do as a captain, as it makes everyone feel better about themselves regardless of their performance.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/7944724" style="background-image: url('/wiki/shared/news/2024-07-12-osu-catch-world-cup-2024-concludes/avatar-0x84f.jpg')"></a>